Disclosure: This is not a sponsored post. We had a great experience traveling with an infant to Las Vegas and want to share our tips and tricks!

 Overall, I love the glitz and glamour of Vegas.
 With that being said, I also despise the occasional overwhelming cigarette smoke and rowdy patrons.
 Prior to having a baby, my husband and I enjoyed staying in the MGM or a quiet suite at the Palms.
-We would spend a little time in the casino, a little time shopping, and a little time at the incredible spas and restaurants.
-No night clubs for us; we’d rather enjoy a great meal and a glass of wine with friends because after all, Vegas is home to some of the best restaurants on the planet.
+We would spend a little time in the casino.
+After a little time shopping, and a little time at the incredible spas and restaurants.
+No night clubs for us.
+We’d rather enjoy a great meal and a glass of wine with friends.
+Because after all, Vegas is home to some of the best restaurants on the planet.
 Since having a daughter, we have still managed to travel well in Vegas with a few modifications to make our trips there more kid-friendly.
 We have found, nestled on the strip, that the Mandarin Oriental is actually a great venue for traveling to Las Vegas with a baby.

 For childcare in Vegas, we prefer to use my sister’s nanny (she lives in Summerlin about 25 minutes from the strip) if we have any late dinner engagements.
 However, the Mandarin Oriental also offers a certified sitter service within 24-hours notice if needed.
 For activities with your little one during the day, I recommend strolling The Shops at Crystals (with the largest collection of high-end fashion stores in the world) with a Baby Bjorn or stroller in tow, trading off baby duty with the spouse while enjoying a spa service or blow-out at the Mandarin, or splashing around in the pool on the 8th floor.
 When kids are little older (at least 3), it is incredibly fun to visit the Discovery Children’s Museum via car service or cab.